 “Aggressive… a band rocking out with exotic sounds….
 The best moments happen when [the vocal] harmonies meet with the band’s rolling thunder.” – Offbeat Magazine, 2017.

 Following the 2017 release of their debut album Swamp Gold and subsequent EP Voyage, the band has taken the New Orleans music scene by storm, broadening their fan base from bars and clubs to museums, universities, and the local festival circuit.
 Hailed as a band with “galactic ambitions” by The New Orleans Advocate, Blato Zlato is a powerhouse of accomplished players with a collective goal to produce meaningful cultural and musical bridges between old world and new.
 Their hard work has resulted in two recent national and international tours, including appearances on several festival stages across North America and Europe, and an array of diverse musical collaborations with such artists as Nels Cline (Wilco), Binky Griptite (Sharon Jones & The Dap-Kings), Leyla McCalla, Carl LeBlanc (Sun Ra Arkestra), Helen Gillet, and Wendell Brunious (Preservation Hall Jazz Band All Stars).
 The band has appeared several times on Bulgarian National Television and Radio in Bulgaria, their second homebase, and has been featured on Folk Radio UK, NYC Radio Live, Brooklyn Vegan, the Village Voice, and Offbeat Magazine.

-Following two years of touring in both North America and Europe, the band will be releasing their anticipated sophomore album, In The Wake, on Nov.
+Following two years of touring in both North America and Europe, the band released their anticipated sophomore album, In The Wake, on Nov.
 22. The album pays homage to the band’s dual musical homes of New Orleans and Bulgaria, featuring modern interpretations of Balkan folk traditions steeped in the band’s uniquely dark sound and inspired by their lives in New Orleans, a city teeming with both musical richness and seasonal flooding.
 The result is a concept album that, while musically rooted in Bulgarian tradition, reflects heavily on New Orleans’ tenuous yet binding relationship with nature.